pimcore/pimcore/doc/Development_Documentation/10_Extending_Pimcore/03_Dependency_Injection.md

 can rename/reuse).

 This configuration is a normal [PHP-DI configuration](http://php-di.org/doc/php-definitions.html), you can use every feature from PHP-DI you like.
-Additionally you have also access to the container directly in `/website/config/startup.php` ([example](https://github.com/pimcore/pimcore/blob/master/website_demo/config/startup.example.php#L45-L45)).
+Additionally, you have also access to the container directly in `/website/config/startup.php` ([example](https://github.com/pimcore/pimcore/blob/master/website_demo/config/startup.example.php#L45-L45)).

 ## Example Configuration